ec-europa/europa-component-library/docs/conventions/component.md

 #### Check dependencies calls

-If the component override some other components (like links, buttons, ...), it should ensure that these dependencies are loaded ahead.
+If the component override some other components (like links, buttons, ...), it should ensure that these dependencies have been loaded beforehand.
 This is done by using the mixin `check-imports`.

 #### Generic mixin use

 Call of the mixin defined in generic component, with custom parameters.

-#### Additional css rules
+#### Additional CSS rules

-If needed, some extra css rules could be added after to specialize the component.
+If needed, some extra CSS rules could be added after to specialize the component.

 Example:
 ```scss